gardener/etcd-druid/docs/concepts/controllers.md

 The controller watches for changes in *snapshot* `Leases` associated with `Etcd` resources.
 It checks the full and delta snapshot `Leases` and calculates the difference in events between the latest delta snapshot and the previous full snapshot, and initiates the compaction job if the event threshold is crossed.

-The number of worker threads for the *compaction controller* needs to be greater than or equal to 0 (default 3).
+The number of worker threads for the *compaction controller* needs to be greater than or equal to 0 (default 3), controlled by the CLI flag `--compaction-workers`.
 This is unlike other controllers which need at least one worker thread for the proper functioning of etcd-druid as snapshot compaction is not a core functionality for the etcd clusters to be deployed.
 The compaction controller should be explicitly enabled by the user, through the `--enable-backup-compaction` CLI flag.